This is my short resume. If you'd like to have a copy, just hit print or click here for a PDF; if you'd like a

 Enterprise Security Platform Lead

-As the head of the information security program at RealSelf, I direct the company's overall security, risk and compliance efforts.
-This involves close coordination with the RealSelf executive and engineering teams to align security priorities with our business goals and overall risk posture.
-My work includes developing and delivering security training to employees, working with developers and SREs to design and implement security at all levels of our systems, building and running our ISO 27000-aligned information security management program, communicating with customers regarding security issues, leading security incident response efforts, working with our legal and privacy teams on vendor acquisition and management, and managing our bug bounty program.
-I have worked on HIPAA, PCI, GDPR, and other regulatory issues to ensure that we are able to meet our obligations as they evolve, and ultimately, that the trust our users place in us is well-earned.
+As the head of the information security program at RealSelf, I directed the company's overall security, risk and compliance efforts.
+This involved close coordination with the RealSelf executive and engineering teams to align security priorities with our business goals and overall risk posture; I reported to the CTO and General Counsel.
+My work included developing and delivering security training, working with developers and SREs to design and implement security at all levels of our systems, building our ISO 27000-aligned information security management program, communicating with customers regarding security issues, leading security incident response efforts, working with our legal and privacy teams on vendor management, and managing our bug bounty program.
+I also worked on HIPAA, PCI, GDPR, and other regulatory issues to ensure that we were able to meet evolving obligations, and ultimately, that the trust our users placed in us was well-earned.

 Chief Technical Officer / DSS